Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Experimental Results

 \autoref{tab:stats} shows the results of our first experiment.
-In this table, each row represents the data for one repair system.
-The ``\#RSC'' and ``\%RSC'' columns show the number and percentage of all commits that \toolname detects as \repairspacecommits of the corresponding system.
-The ``\#Unique\_RSC'' indicates the number of commits that are detected to lie in the search space of only one of the systems.
-Finally, the ``AVG Time'' column represents how many seconds it takes on average for \toolname to check if a commit is in the search space of the corresponding system.
-For example, among $41,612$ commits that are analyzed against the search space of all eight systems, $303 \; (0.72\%)$ of them are detected to be in the search space of Arja.
-Moreover, $29$ of these $303$ commits are not detected as \repairspacecommits for any other systems.
+In this table, each row represents the data for one repair approach.
+The ``\#RSC'' column shows the number all commits that \toolname detects as \repairspacecommits.
+For each approach, ``\%CC'' presents the commit coverage, which is equal to the percentage of all $55,309$ human-written commits that are considered to be \repairspacecommits for that approach. \revisiontwo{``\%TCC'' is the percentage of our targeted commits that a) have changes in exactly one source file, and b) lie in the search space of a repair approach.} ``BF'', ``NBF'', and ``DN'' indicate the number and percentage of \repairspacecommits labelled as ``bug-fix'', ``not-bug-fix'', and ``dont-know'', respectively, per our manual analysis described in \autoref{sec:experiment_1}.
+Finally, the ``Exec. time'' column represents how many seconds it takes on average for \toolname to check if a commit is in the search space of the corresponding approach. \revisiontwo{For example, $263$ of commits are detected to be in the search space of Arja, which means Arja covers $0.47\%$ of all commits and $3.46\%$ of commits with changes in exactly one source file.} Moreover, $51\%$ of Arja's \repairspacecommits are labelled as ``bug-fix'' commits by the annotators.

-In total, $737 \; (1.77\%)$ commits are considered \repairspacecommits for, at least, one of the repair systems.
-Among the considered repair systems, the search space of three of them cover more than $0.5\%$ of the commits: Arja, Elixir, and GenProg.
-Given the change patterns used by these three systems, we can conclude that adding and replacing statements with other statements from the same file are common in the open-source Java projects.
-This result confirms and strengthens the external validity of \cite{martinez2014fix}.
+In total, $747/55,309 \, (1.35\%)$ commits are detected as \repairspacecommits for, at least, one of the repair approaches.
+Among the considered repair approaches, the top two approaches in terms of the commit coverage are Arja and Elixir.
+Given the strategies used by these approaches, this confirms the results of Martinez et al. \cite{martinez2014fix} showing that in a significant number of commits all the new lines are copied from the previous versions of the same file.

-This percentage is over all commits.
-An interesting related percentage is the percentage of bug-fix commits that are in the search space of program repair systems.
-Soto et al. showed that $19\%$ of commits of their dataset are bug-fix commits \cite{Soto2016DeeperBugfixes}, consequently, we can estimate that in our dataset, there are $41,612 * 0.19 = 7,906$ bug-fix commits.
-This yields a percentage of bug-fix commits that are in program repair search space, of approximately $737/7,906=9.3\%$ on Bears.
-Interestingly, this corresponds nicely with the results of Durieux et al. \cite{durieux2019empirical}, who showed that the considered repair systems can fix $9.9\%$ of the bugs in the \textsc{Bears} benchmark (those numbers are comparable because we consider the same projects from the same benchmark, see Section \ref{sec:datasets}).
-The consistency between a purely static approach as \toolname on past and the actual execution of program repair systems \cite{durieux2019empirical} jointly reinforce the external validity of both studies.
+The majority ($62\%$) of the detected \repairspacecommits are labelled as ``bug-fix''.
+This is in line with the fact that the encoded repair strategies are indeed related to the activity of bug fixing.